-1) Piping that is too low to drain into a building sewer by gravity shall be drained to a sump or receiving tank.
+- 1) Piping that is too low to drain into a building sewer by gravity shall be drained to a sump or receiving tank. - 2) Where the sump or tank receives sewage, it shall be water- and air-tight and shall be vented.

-2) Where the sump or tank receives sewage, it shall be water- and air-tight and shall be vented.
+3) Where the sump or tank receives subsurface water from a subsoil drainage pipe, it shall be provided with a water- and air-tight cover.

-- 3) Equipment such as a pump or ejector that can lift the contents of the sump or tank and discharge it into the building drain or building sewer shall be installed. - 4) Where the equipment does not operate automatically, the capacity of the sump shall be sufficient to hold at least a 24 h accumulation of liquid. - 5) Where there is a building trap, the discharge pipe from the equipment shall be connected to the building drain downstream of the trap. - 6) The discharge pipe from every pumped sump shall be equipped with a union, a backwater valve and a shut-off valve installed in that sequence in the direction of discharge. - 7) The discharge piping from a pump or ejector shall be sized for optimum flow velocities at pump design conditions.
+- 4) Equipment such as a pump or ejector that can lift the contents of the sump or tank and discharge it into the building drain or building sewer shall be installed. - 5) Where the equipment does not operate automatically, the capacity of the sump shall be sufficient to hold at least a 24 h accumulation of liquid. - 6) Where there is a building trap, the discharge pipe from the equipment shall be connected to the building drain downstream of the trap. - 7) The discharge pipe from every pumped sump shall be equipped with a union, a backwater valve and a shut-off valve installed in that sequence in the direction of discharge. - 8) The discharge piping from a pump or ejector shall be sized for optimum flow velocities at pump design conditions.